IBM-Verify/.github/profile/README.md

-# Wecome to IBM Verify GitHub Repositories
+# Wecome to IBM Verify GitHub